tidepool-org/handbook/Employment Policies/Working with Tidepool.md

 # Working with Tidepool

 There are several categories of people who may work with or interact with Tidepool.
-In general, the policies in this Tidepool Employee Handbook apply to everyone except 'Volunteers and Other Contributors'.
+In general, the policies in this Tidepool Employee Handbook apply to everyone except "Volunteers and Other Contributors".
 Exceptions to this, such as Benefits for Full-time U.S. employees, are noted where appropriate.

 Here is a brief description of the different kinds of people who work with Tidepool: